Behaviour Recording: Uncovering the Function through analysis.

 Then there is a more formal observation, may be asked for by a teacher is they want a pair of fresh eyes on a situation.
 I have developed this form that links to the function of behaviour sheet.
 This is subjective and provides an element of formality to the process.
 The behaviour support team can add their ideas or recommendations.
 It might even be worth the teacher taking a step back to observe their own student while someone else leads.

-If you want to look into the function further it may be helpful to use Questions about behaviour function form (QABF) I cannot post the link due to copyright reasons.
-There are however other ways of determining the function
+If you want to look into the function further it may be helpful to use Questions about behaviour function form (QABF).
+There are however other ways of determining and analysing the function of behaviour.

 The function of the specific behaviour is what drives people behave in a certain way.
 Many factors determine why that behaviour becomes linked to a specific driver.
 These may not be obvious on initial observation.
 So a QABF sheet can be used to more accurately identify the function.
 A QABF should be completed individually by those who work with the student for one specific behaviour displayed in that particular environment.

 Available data would suggest that the QABF provides a psychometrically robust tool that can be used to develop effective interventions for individuals who display behaviours of concern.

 Data shows that interventions and strategies to focus based on QABF-identified functions were more effective than were treatments not based on QABF-identified functions.
 The QABF identified a clear function in 84% of cases.
 However, there may be more than 1 function for each behaviour and multiple behaviours that meet the same function.